-Two years ago I used Cloudflare’s Page Rules, more specifically the “Cache everything” option to full page cache (FPC) this blog’s pages to Cloudflare’s global edge cache locations.
-Eventually though, I opted to go with BunnyCDN and also configured this WordPress blog with WP-Rocket and Autoptimize.
-This setup, has resulted in the fastest ever response and page load times for this blog.
+Two years ago, I used Cloudflare’s Page Rules, specifically the “Cache Everything” option to Full Page Cache (FPC) my blog’s pages to their global edge cache locations.
+Eventually, I opted to go with Bunny CDN and configured this WordPress blog with WP-Rocket and Autoptimize.
+This setup has resulted in the fastest response and page load times for this blog.

 What is Full Page Cache (or Page Caching)?

 When you visit a WordPress blog (which powers more than 30% of the Web and 60% of CMS websites), the pages, by default, are generated via a combination of database queries and PHP scripts.
 This takes time, which is often inflated when a burst of traffic occurs.
 The most common solution to address this is to enable page caching.
 With page caching in place, generated pages are saved/cached, so they don’t need to be regenerated each time when requested.

 Serving an entire page from cache bypasses the server processing that goes into generating a page.
 This dramatically increases page load performance as well as pages-per-second throughput.

 Why combine Full Page Caching with a CDN?